ggoupy/CSNN-VDSP/README.md

 - scikit_learn
 - torch

-## Installation
+### Installation
-Requirements can be installed with :
+Dependencies for each subdirectory can be installed with :
 ```
 pip3 install -r requirements.txt
 ```

-# Usage
+## Usage

 To train and evaluate the CSNN on the `MNIST` or the `TIDIGITS` task, run the following command in the desired subdirectory :
 ```